mokanove/mokanove/README.md

 # Hey There.
-> I'm just an asshole.
+> I'm just a dumb.